 Suzaku has four XIS instruments, each with an independent X-ray Telescope (XRT) and focal plane assembly.
 The four devices are model CCID41, comprising three FI chips (XIS0, XIS2, and XIS3) and one BI (XIS1).
 The layout of the XIS devices is shown in Figure 2.
 One of the FI devices (XIS2) was damaged by a likely micrometorite strike in October 2006 and has been unused since that time.
 The CCDs are summarized in Table 1 and described in detail by Koyama et al. (2007).
 The XIS devices are physically very similar to the ACIS devices with one notable exception, the addition of charge injection capabilities in the XIS CCID41 (Bautz et al. 2007).
-This allows a controlled amount of charge to be injected from a register at the top of the array into individual pixels, rows, or a variety of patterns as the CCD is clocked.
-The injected charge is read out along with the other charge packets in the array.
+This allows a controlled amount of charge to be injected from a register at the top of the array into individual pixels, rows, or a variation of patterns as the CCD is clocked.
+The injected charge is referred.